 - Accelerated technology development due to better design specifications from a segmented market

 - Driven by business leaders who make resource allocation decisions consistent with the strategic direction of the business, and link development to marketing insight

 A Different Mindset

-Business leaders must change their mindset to empower and enable the organizational change; provide the right skillset for their teams; and give them the toolset required for effective market-driven learning.
-In most cases, the core potential is already present, so there is no need to start over.
+Business leaders must change their mindset to empower and enable organizational change; provide the right skillset for their teams; and give teams the toolset required for effective market-driven learning.
+In most cases, the core potential already exists, so there is no need to start over.
 Instead, the business needs to remold into a learning organization.
-Five steps need to be accomplished first:
+There are five steps to accomplish that:

-- Utilize both your marketing people and your technical people in the Voice of the Customer effort and demand their aligned agreement on any proposal to move to the development stage.
-If they can’t align, then kill the project
+- Use both your marketing people and your technical people in the Voice of the Customer effort and demand their aligned agreement on any proposal to move to the development stage.
+If they can’t align, then kill the project.

 Follow these steps and you can change speed, agility, and simplicity into something more than buzzwords, and reignite your growth machine – even in an economic downturn.